medizininformatik-initiative/feasibility-deploy/README.md

 ### Step 1 - Initialise certificates

 Use the `setup-all-base-auth.sh <username> <password>` to initialise the deployment with self signed certificates and setup basic auth for the num node.The `setup-all-base-auth.sh` requires two arguments.
 First the username, second the password for the user.
 This sets up a user and basic auth authentication for the FHIR server of the num-node and creates two sets of self signed certificates (cert.pem, key.pem) in the `num-node/auth` and `zars/auth`folders.

-### Step 2 - Set up rights for certificates

-Set the rights of the cert.pem and key.pem files to 655.

-`chmod 655 zars/auth/* num-node/auth/*`

-### Step 3 - Start Zars and Num-Node
+### Step 2 - Start Zars and Num-Node

 Use the `start-zars-and-num-node.sh` to start up the ZARS and num node.

 Additional flags are explained when running `start-zars-and-num-node.sh -h`.

-### Step 4 - Restrict rights for certificates
+### Step 3 - Restrict rights for certificates

 Once keycloak has successfully started up, set the rights of the certificate files to 600.

 `chmod 600 zars/auth/* num-node/auth/*`

-### Step 5 - Initialise test data (optional)
+### Step 4 - Initialise test data (optional)

 If you would like to test your setup you can initialise the testdata provided with this repository